snath222/IP-Trajectory-Optimisation-SN/README.md

 # Trajectory Optimisation for Voyager I & II Missions

-This repository explores and implements three trajectory optimisation methods for Voyager I and II interplanetary missions (minimise $\Delta V$) using the procedure developed in my Individual Project.
+This repository explores and implements four trajectory optimisation methods for Voyager I and II interplanetary missions (minimise $\Delta V$) using the procedure developed in my Individual Project.

 ## Algorithms Implemented